Getting Past The First Few Minutes Of One-On-One Conversation

 A rough goal of making conversation is to connect with people by talking about something you're both interested in.
 Sometimes you can dive into a mutually interesting topic right away.
 For example:

 - You see a guest at a party is wearing a T-shirt of your favorite band.
-You comment on it and get into a discussion about seeing the band on tour, and then into music in general.
+You comment on it and get into a discussion about seeing them on tour, and then into music in general.

 - You hear someone at your part-time job travelled to Morocco last year.
 You're thinking of going yourself, and ask them a bunch of questions about it.
 They're happy to answer, and you eventually start talking about where else you'd each like to visit.